helidon-io/helidon/docs/config/io.helidon.messaging.connectors.kafka.KafkaConfigBuilder.AutoOffsetReset.md

 </tr>
 <tr>
 <td><code>NONE</code></td>
-<td>Throw exception to the consumer if no previous offset is found for the consumer&#x27;s group</td>
+<td>Throw exception to the consumer if no previous offset is found for the consumer's group</td>
 </tr>
 </tbody>
 </table>